 Skip to content

-How to Clear DNS Cache in Google Chrome
+Clear DNS Cache in Google Chrome browser

-The DNS cache on the Chrome browser stores IP addresses of websites visited.
-It’s designed to reduce lookup times for recurring visits to these websites.
-However, if outdated or corrupt, it can cause errors, necessitating a cache flush.
-To clear DNS cache from Chrome on a computer or Android, navigate to “chrome://net-internals/#dns” and select “Clear host cache”.
-In case of Chrome for iPhone, you need to use Airplane Mode, Reboot device, or Reset Network Settings.
+To clear the DNS cache from Chrome on a computer or Android, navigate to “chrome://net-internals/#dns” and select the “Clear host cache” command.
+In the case of Chrome for iPhone, you need to use Airplane Mode, Reboot the device, or Reset Network Settings.

-info icon
+note icon

-Note: Some web browsers, like Google Chrome, Microsoft Edge, Safari, etc. have their own DNS host and cache, which are independent of system DNS.
+Note: Some web browsers, like Chrome, Edge, Safari, etc. have their own DNS host and cache, which are independent of system DNS.
 You should clear your device’s DNS cache if you have a network-related problem within your system or any other application.

-Flush DNS Cache in Chrome Computer
+Flush the DNS Cache in Chrome on the Computer

 Every website you visit in your Chrome browser has a record of the domain name and corresponding IP address stored in the DNS cache.
 If the IP changes, your browser might not load the site.
 Hence, flushing the DNS cache will resolve the connectivity issue.
+Here are the steps to follow:

-1. Launch Chrome browser on your computer.
+1. Launch the Chrome browser on your computer.

 2. Type chrome://net-internals/#dns in the address bar.